 How we do it

-How does ACCESS serve the international community of the Netherlands, and fulfill its mission, to ‘provide unique, comprehensive and essential services nationally, through the expertise and experience of its volunteer expatriate community‘.
+How does ACCESS serve the international community of the Netherlands, and fulfill its mission, to ‘provide unique, comprehensive and essential services nationally?
+Essentially through the expertise and experience of its volunteer expatriate community‘.
 Supported by partners, counsellors and trainers.

 Our Networks: the Counselling Services Network and the ACCESS Training Network

 From the very start, the ACCESS model relied on providing ‘curative’ support to the community.
 Making available a network of expatriate experienced psychologists to respond to calls for help from the community.
 Since its inception, ACCESS has had Counsellors on call to receive calls from individuals seeking support for their ‘mental well-being’, and referring them to the most relevant support – be it in terms of language, location or need.
 The Counselling Services Network (CSN) has been at the heart of ACCESS since 1986.
 It consists of licensed professionals with practices all over the Netherlands, which regulates itself and is coordinated by an ACCESS Coordinator.

 The ACCESS Training Network (ATN) is an extension of the support we can provide.
 ACCESS Trainers provide training opportunities on topics of relevance to the international community ACCESS serves, in English or other languages.
 Trainers who work with ACCESS are vetted for their relevancy to the international community.
 These trainers offer courses aimed at providing opportunities for personal growth; supporting the development of ‘community’; learning something new; preparing for a new direction; cultural adaption; as well as pregnancy and childbirth.